#1 Following the Crowd:

 Stock markets around the world did well last year.
 The FSTE-100 index was up 14%, the Dow Jones Index in the USA rose 27% and the Japanese Nikkei index enjoyed a spectacular rise in excess of 50%.

 Of course, these returns can’t be guaranteed and they don’t happen every year: but they have focused people’s minds on investments – and with the end of the tax year approaching it’s likely that the annual rush into Individual Savings Accounts may now see investors favouring equity ISAs over the cash equivalents.
+Of course, a lot of peer insights and style analytics may also come into the picture, allowing investors to understand their investments as well as others similar to them, so as to enable better market understanding and portfolio diversification.

 The problem is, investors make mistakes – and we’ve seen the same mistakes repeated over and over again.